Feirbrand/forgeos-public/whitepapers/academic-research/fractal-architecture-ai-coaching.md

 ---

 **Document Information**
-Title: The Fractal Architecture of AI Coaching: Recursive Performance Enhancement
+- **Title**: The Fractal Architecture of AI Coaching: Recursive Performance Enhancement
-Author: Aaron Slusher
+- **Author**: Aaron Slusher
-Publication Date: September 2025
+- **Publication Date**: September 2025
-Version: 1.0
+- **Version**: 1.0
+- **DOI**: 10.5281/zenodo.YYYYYYY
-Total Length: Complete Research Analysis
+- **Total Length**: Complete Research Analysis

 ---

+## Licensing

+This work is dual-licensed under the following terms:

+1.  **For Non-Commercial Use**: This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/).
+You are free to share and adapt this material for any non-commercial purpose, provided you give appropriate credit, provide a link to the license, and indicate if changes were made.

+2.  **For Commercial Use**: For any use that is primarily intended for or directed toward commercial advantage or monetary compensation, a separate enterprise license is required.
+Please contact ValorGrid Solutions at [aaron@valorgridsolutions.com](mailto:aaron@valorgridsolutions.com) for licensing inquiries.

+## Patent Notice
+The concepts and methodologies described in this paper may be subject to patent protection.
+ValorGrid Solutions reserves all rights to its intellectual property.
+No patent rights are granted or implied by the open-source license.

+---

 © 2025 Aaron Slusher, ValorGrid Solutions.
 All rights reserved.
+## Code and Methodology Licensing

+- **Code** below is licensed under MIT unless otherwise stated.
+- **Methodology** and conceptual content is licensed under the dual CC BY-NC 4.0 + Enterprise model above.